henkjannl/DesigningHousingsInFreeCAD/README.md

 # Creating a complex hinge

 The next project is a housing with a hinge.
 It can for instance be used for pencils or glasses.
-There is a magnet in each shell to keep the housing closed.
+There is a magnet in each shell to lock the housing.
 An advantage of 3D printing is that we can pause printing at a designated layer to insert the magnets manually.
 When completed, the magnets are fully enveloped by the printed part.

 This is the front view of the case when it is closed: